unisa-hpc/synergy-sc-ae/training-dataset/README.md

       - `--freq_sampling` to reduce the number of tested core frequencies, the script will test one frequency every `freq_sampling`, e.g. passing 2 will halve the number of tested frequencies
     - The logs will be in the `logs/` subfolder

-3. Run `source process_microbenchmarks.sh` to parse the logs and create the data for the training of the model
+3. Run `source process_microbenchmarks.sh` to parse the logs and create the data for the training of the model.
-    - the dataset will be in the `/validation/data/training-data` folder
+    - the dataset will be in the `/models-validation/data/training-data` folder

 > ### Reproduce on a cluster (with NVGPUFREQ SLURM plugin) Make sure that your current working directory is the folder containing this README.md file: `training-dataset`.